 |R270 per month for the taxpayer who paid the medical scheme contributions

 ||R286 per month for the taxpayer who paid the medical scheme contributions|

 ||R286 per month for the first dependant|

 How does it work?

-Medical Scheme Fees Tax Credit will impact both the employer and the employee.
+The MTC will effectively impact both the employer and the employee.
 This credit must be taken into account by the employer when calculating the amount of Employees’ Tax to be deducted from the employees’ remuneration.

 Stay informed by visiting the website regularly, or even better, subscribe to our RSS feeds